12 Steps to Take Charge of Perimenopause

 Typically, progesterone goes down long before estrogen.
 This causes a normal state of more estrogen relative to progesterone, or what we call “estrogen dominance.”
 Coupled with subpar estrogen clearance, this can cause perimenopause symptoms like wicked PMS, sore breasts, and heavy painful periods.
 Cysts, fibrous breasts, and uterine fibroids are also a sign of estrogen dominance.

 You can test your progesterone through the Dutch complete hormone test as well a simple blood test, around menstrual cycle day 20.
 If it is low, then there are lots of ways to support it, my favorites include:

-- Oral progesterone drops in low amounts during your luteal phase
+- Oral progesterone drops, topical creams, or vaginal suppositories during your luteal phase

 - Testing for adrenal dysregulation and fixing that (#2 above)